Raanjhanaa (soundtrack): Development

 In June 2012, A. R. Rahman was signed on to compose songs and the background score.
 He agreed to compose after the script was re-written entirely in English by Rai and the former kept the script personally.
 The composition of the song "Banarasiya" was ready by September 2012 but was not recorded with a singer as Rai felt that no vocals matched with Sonam Kapoor's voice.
 Rai attributed the melody and beauty of the particular song to "Mujhe Kuch Kehna Hai" from the 1973 film Bobby.
 In an interview with Hindustan Times, Rahman stated that he had emphasized the folk-classical genre as the film brings out a fascination for Benaras through the music and most of the songs are character-driven.
 The composer stated that he had used the sounds of shehnai in almost every song, thereby paying a tribute to Ustad Bismillah Khan.
+The song 'Ay Sakhi' features Chinmayi mimicking the sound of a Shenai with her voice in the interlude portions.
 Whilst doing reconnaissance for the film, Rai recorded the live aarti chants for the score, however, the patch recordings were fit into a complete song titled "The Land of Shiva".
 Six songs were recorded by 23 November 2012.
 The soundtrack album composition was completed by early March 2013.
 The audio rights were acquired for a sum of ₹60 million.

 The song "Tum Tak" was called a blend of romantic and spiritual elements.
 The track details the passage of five years through five festivals.
 "Tu Mun Shudi" is a contemporary track sung by Rabbi Shergill and the composer himself.
 The song was claimed equal parts rustic (Kundan, played by Dhanush) and urbane (Jasjeet Singh Shergill/Akram, played by Abhay Deol) based on the characters.
 Both the youth oriented songs "Humka Issaq Hua Hai" from the 1983 film Coolie and "Saamne Ye Kaun Aaya" from 1972 film Jawani Diwani were used in the background score of the film.
 Also the song "Saason Ki Zaroorat Hai Jaise" from 1989 film Aashiqui was used in the background in the very beginning and in the end of the film to show the importance of love in life.

 The track "Tum Tak" was released as a promotional single on 6 May 2013.
 The title track sung by Jasvinder Singh and Shiraz Uppal was released as a promotional video on 16 May 2013.
 The third promotional track "Tu Mun Shudi" sung by A. R. Rahman and Rabbi Shergill was released on 30 May 2013.
 The song features Sonam Kapoor, Dhanush and Abhay Deol.
 Furthermore, the tracks "Banarasiya" and "Piya Milenge" were released in June 2013 as video promotionals.